 MIRLCa is a SuperCollider extension developed by Anna Xambó as part of the EPSRC HDI Network Plus Grant project “MIRLCAuto: A Virtual Agent for Music Information Retrieval in Live Coding”.
 The system is a follow-up of the also self-built SuperCollider extension MIRLC.
 MIRLCa combines machine learning algorithms with music information retrieval (MIR) techniques to retrieve crowdsourced sounds from the online database Freesound.org, which results in a sound-based music style.
 The tool was explored during a workshop co-organised with l’ull cec in collaboration with TOPLAP Barcelona in January 2021.

-In this session, four live coders associated to TOPLAP (Ramon Casamajó, Roger Pibernat, Iván Paz, and Chigüire) will use MIRLCa “from scratch”, adapting the library to their particular approaches and aesthetics.
+In this session, four live coders associated to TOPLAP (Ramon Casamajó, Roger Pibernat, Iván Paz, and Chigüire) use MIRLCa “from scratch”, adapting the library to their particular approaches and aesthetics.

 TOPLAP Barcelona is a collective that practices and promotes live coding as a sound and visual creation technique, generating a technological appropriation through the use and development of free and open software focused on generating relationships and own discourses.
 TOPLAP Barcelona aims to be an open space that challenges the existing narratives of the female participation in the technical fields of music technology and computer science.
 For Toplap, live coding is a form of performing art and a creativity technique focused on the real-time writing of source code and the use of interactive programming, it is a new direction in electronic music, it is improvising and formalizing in public.
 Live coders expose and modify the software in real time, generating music and/or images, while the manipulation of the code is projected to allow viewing the process.
 Live coding works in all musical genres, and due to the elements that compose it -art, science and technology- it also configures a social and political discourse.